 Jump to: Links to Full Articles

-Tom Jackson – An outlaw who was involved in a train robbery at Bowie, New Mexico on January 6, 18 94.
+Tom Jackson – An outlaw involved in a train robbery at Bowie, New Mexico, on January 6, 18 94.

 Calvin James (18??-1886) – A black Oklahoma whiskey runner, James traveled with three other men to Texas to acquire a supply of whiskey in August 1885.
-James shot and killed one of his companions, Tony Love, in order to take the four gallons he had purchased.
-The other whiskey runners later testified against him and James was hanged at Fort Smith, Arkansas on July 23, 1886.
+James shot and killed one of his companions, Tony Love, to take the four gallons he had purchased.
+The other whiskey runners later testified against him, and James was hanged at Fort Smith, Arkansas, on July 23, 1886.

 Theodore James – An outlaw linked with the William Christian gang in 1897.

 John Jarrette (1836-1868? or 1906?) – Born in Kentucky, John married Mary Josephine Younger, sister to the would-be outlaw Younger Brothers.
-The couple lived in Jackson County, Missouri and had two children.
-When the Civil War broke out, Jarrette rode with Quantrill’s Raiders and afterward joined the James-Younger Gang.
+The couple lived in Jackson County, Missouri, and had two children.
+When the Civil War broke out, Jarrette rode with Quantrill’s Raiders and joined the James-Younger Gang afterward.
 He is said to have been involved in five bank robberies between 1866 and 1868.
 He was thought to have died in a house fire along with his wife in 1868, but other tales say that he was living in California as late as 1891.
-More recently however strong proof surfaced that he actually died in Greenwood, British Columbia, Canada, where the Greenwood Heritage Society recently unveiled a new grave marker for the elusive outlaw.
+More recently, however strong proof surfaced that he actually died in Greenwood, British Columbia, Canada, where the Greenwood Heritage Society recently unveiled a new grave marker for the elusive outlaw.